Rourkela Steel Plant: Mandira Dam

-Upgrade & Modernization
+Upgrade and modernization

 The RSP has many firsts to its credit.
 It is the first plant in Asia to adopt the energy-efficient LD process of steel making and the first integrated steel plant of SAIL which adopted the cost-effective and quality centered continuous casting route to process 100% of steel produced.
 The plant has also, for the first time in India, had adopted external desulphurisation of hot metal by calcium carbide injection process.
-RSP is one of the unique units under the SAIL umbrella with a wide variety of special purpose steels.
-After RSP was set up with the help of German collaboration.
-Subsequently, its steel making capacity was enhanced to 2 million tonnes and added many units to the facility.
+Subsequently, its steelmaking capacity was enhanced to 2 million tonnes and added many units to the facility.
 A pipe plant and special plate plant were set up during the 1970s for production of ERW pipes and steel plates for defense requirements.
 NSPCL, a joint venture company of NTPC Limited and SAIL, set up a captive power plant of 120 MW capacity to be self-sufficient.
 Rourkela Steel Plant undertook a modernization program in 1988 with an outlay of INR 4500 crores.
 This revamped the process of supply of raw materials, new oxygen plant, improved techniques in blast furnaces, selling of dolomite plant, cast house, slag granulation plant, supply of raw materials sintering plants and coal handling plants among others.
 Following the modernization RSP became the first SAIL plant to have adopted continuous casting route for all its hot metal production.
 It is also the first Indian steel plant to have adopted external desulfurisation of hot metal by the calcium carbide injection process.

 Steel Authority of India plans to invest for its capacity expansion in its major plants.
 So Rourkela Steel Plant on modernization and expansion project on process.